fys-clesch/pyb/README.md

   - gnuplot (if available on the machine) for plotting image captures

 At the moment, only the Windows part has been extensively tested.

+You can compile the software using Code::Blocks or the Makefile.
+Make sure to check directories when using the Makefile or Code::Blocks.
+In case of static compilation, the libwinpthread-1.dll is required to be in the system path or in the folder of the binary.
+You may find it in the mingw64 distribution.

 If you need help compiling the software, feel free to reach out to me.